3liteking148/seq-position-probs/README.md

     dummer-build alignments.stk > profiles.hmm

-It's basically copied from HMMER's hmmbuild, but here are some differences:
+It may be slow, or fail due to overflow.
+This is because of a "Baum-Welch" step that refines the profile (which HMMER 3.4 lacks).

-* It doesn't assume the alignment is perfect: it optimizes the profile with an iterative algorithm (Baum-Welch, aka Expectation Maximization).
+You can omit this step:

-* End gaps (gaps beyond the start or end of a sequence) are treated as missing data (like hmmbuild --fragthresh=1).
+    dummer-build --countonly alignments.stk > profiles.hmm

-* It always does Henikoff position-based sequence weighting: no other options.
-This down-weights sequences that are similar to each other (e.g. human and chimp versions of a sequence).
+* dummer-build down-weights sequences that are similar to each other (e.g. human and chimp versions of a sequence).

 * Option `--enone` scales the absolute sequence weights so that the